 This is likely to be a faulty LNB (the electronic part at the end of the dish), which is no longer picking up either horizontal or vertical transponders.
 The symptoms could also be a dish alignment or box issue.
 We are able to diagnose the fault using spectrum analysing equipment.

 Unfortunately all new sky HD boxes don't have the required sockets but an RF replicator (i/o link) can be installed.
-We would recommend the double output Triax unit which allows both Freeview and sky pictures on one output to be used for the additional TVs and one output for the main TV.
+I would recommend the double output Triax unit which allows both Freeview and sky pictures on one output to be used for the additional TVs and one output for the main TV.
 If Freeview is required when using a single output unit then a splitter would be required.